 If you’re up early enough, Hugh Taylor Birch State Park is a great place to dazzle at breathtaking views of the sun rising above the Atlantic.

 Located just 10 minutes from downtown, Dania Beach is a family-friendly beach with calm, azure water, and lush palms lining the shores.
-It’s exactly what you picture when you dream of a beach vacation.
-This relaxing & beautiful beach town is the perfect place for swimming and lazy sunbathing.
+It’s exactly what you picture when you dream of a South Florida beach vacation.
+The relaxing & beautiful oceanfront town of Dania Beach is the perfect place for swimming and lazy sunbathing.

-After your day in Dania Beach, you’ll love wandering the streets, ducking into its antique shops, and enjoying a bite at its restaurants, including the popular Quarterdeck Restaurant.
+After your day on the sand, you’ll love wandering the streets, ducking into its antique shops, and enjoying a bite at its restaurants, including the popular Quarterdeck Restaurant at Dania Beach Pier.
 Visiting in the evening?
 Try your luck at the Casino @ Dania Beach.

 Deerfield Beach is also home to Ski Rixen USA.
 This amazing water skiing system is the first cable water ski park in the country.
 At Ski Rixen, you’ll be able to water ski without needing to get towed by a boat.
-This unique experience makes Deerfield Beach an excellent choice for water sports enthusiasts visiting Florida.
+This unique experience makes the town an excellent choice for water sports enthusiasts visiting Florida.

-Once you’ve worked up an appetite, visit the legendary Brooks Restaurant or any of the other mouth-watering eateries around Deerfield Beach.
+Once you’ve worked up an appetite, visit the legendary Brooks Restaurant or any of the other mouth-watering eateries around town.

 Located in Broward County 30 minutes south of Fort Lauderdale, Hollywood Beach is famous for its historic beachfront promenade.
-Extending 2.5 miles along the beach, the Hollywood Beach Broadwalk is a wonderful place to dig into the Florida beach town’s culture scene.
+Extending 2.5 miles alongside the sand, the Hollywood Beach Broadwalk is a wonderful place to dig into the seaside town’s culture scene.
 Along the oceanfront walkway, you’ll slip past an array of restaurants and dozens of shops.

 The calm waters of Hollywood Beach are a favorite for spring break and, during the rest of the year, Florida family vacations.
 Besides splashing around, you’ll also find plenty to do here.
 It’s one of the best beaches along Florida’s East Coast for learning how to surf thanks to its soft sand and gentle surf.